syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Cell-Types/How-to-save-ComboBox-cell-value-instantly-after-the-Dropdown-is-Closed.md

 ---
 layout: post
-title: Cell Types in GridControl
+title: Save ComboBox cell value instantly after dropdown closed | Syncfusion
-description: how to save combobox cell value instantly after the dropdown is closed?
+description: Learn here all about how to save combobox cell value instantly after the dropdown is closed of Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: Grid
 documentation: ug